U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 9 - Bayesian Learning and Variational Inference.md

 ## Kullback-Leibler (KL) Divergence

-It measure how much two distribution are "different" each others, more than this is a difference between distributions **non-symmetrical**
+It measure how close two distribution are each others, more than this is a difference between distributions **non-symmetrical**.

 Information theory speaking: we can think of it as measure of information lost when we try to use a distribution Q to approximate another P.

-Or better this way

-$$
-KL(p || q) = Crossentropy(p,q) - Entropy(p)
-$$

-Where the Crossentropy is the average number of bits we use to identify an even from a distribution $q$, that approximate the true distribution $p$.

 We want that our $p(z|x)$ in a form posterior like but we don't know $z$.
 The divergence is ok when both $q,p$ are high, so they are close to zero, if $q$ is high and posterior is low we're not approximiting good enough the posterior.
 If $q$ is low we don't care.